HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   )
 }}

 When analyzing the canonical tag implemented in the raw HTML vs. those relying on client side JavaScript rendering, it was identified that 0.68% of the mobile home pages and 0.54% of the desktop ones are detected to be featuring a canonical tag in the rendered but not the raw HTML.
-This means that there’s only a very small number of pages that are relying on JavaScript to implement canonical tags.
+This means that there's only a very small number of pages that are relying on JavaScript to implement canonical tags.

-On the other hand, in 0.93% of the mobile home pages and 0.76% of the desktop ones it was seen that there are canonical tags implemented via both the raw and the rendered HTML and there’s a conflict between the URL specified in the raw vs. the rendered HTML of the same pages, which can generate issues.
+On the other hand, in 0.93% of the mobile home pages and 0.76% of the desktop ones it was seen that there are canonical tags implemented via both the raw and the rendered HTML and there's a conflict between the URL specified in the raw vs. the rendered HTML of the same pages, which can generate issues.

 A similar conflict can be found with the different implementation methods, with 0.15% of the mobile home pages and 0.17% of the desktop ones showing conflicts between the canonical tags implemented via their HTTP headers and HTML head.